 Essex County Council’s new ‘Family Innovation Fund’ programme aims to help families and individuals in volatile situations build resilience, and reduce their reliance on statutory support.
 The programme is being implemented by six different partners across the region, each offering their own intervention service.
-As such, the client asked us to visited different families, to find out: what impact, if any, have these interventions had?
+As such, the client asked us to find out: what impact, if any, have these interventions had?
 And where could they be improved?

 Having only just been signed off, a formal testimonial is still to come.
 In the meantime, our client has emailed to say: “What a wonderful way to see the impact of programmes we’re trying to understand.
 Really highlights the importance of understanding the changes for the whole family – not just the child receiving the intervention and the parent(s) – but the siblings and others who might live at home.
 If ever there was evidence of holistic interventions – really great.”